gritzko/librdx/ABC.md

 Similarly, it highly discourages rug-pulling deep-in-the-call-stack reallocations STL is (in)famous for.
 ABC prefers ring buffers, arena allocation and pre-calculated memory limits.
 More on that in the [B][B] and [MMAP][M] module docs.
+A good minimal example of working with ABC slices is the [HEX][X] module.

 ### Error handling